yulong-wu-jackson/DevKit-AI/plugins/spec-dev/commands/refine-ticket.md

 - **Ask questions proactively.** Better to clarify upfront than assume incorrectly.
 - **Adapt the ticket structure.** Remove sections that don't apply; add sections if needed.
 - **Keep tickets focused.** One ticket = one coherent unit of work.
+- **Split large tasks.** If a task clearly spans multiple domains or phases, create ordered tickets.
 - **Respect existing work.** When refining existing tickets, preserve valuable context.
+- **Document dependencies.** For multi-ticket sequences, clearly indicate order and blockers.